Maurinhooo/Maurinhooo/README.md

 ### Hi I'm Maurinho!
 Nice to meet ya 😎👋

-Here are some ideas to get you started:

 - 🌱 I’m currently learning JavaScript
-- 🤔 I’m looking for help with learn how to program
+- 🤔 I’m looking for help with learning how to program
 - 📫 How to reach me: maurotjj@gmail.com
 - ⚡ Fun fact: I'm also a writer
--->

 <div align="center">